Free shipping to Canada and the US for orders over $40

 Combine 1 part of coarsely ground coffee to 8 parts of cold water in a container with a lid and allow to steep on the counter for 6-8 hours.
 Remove the coffee filters or strain your brew, and enjoy it iced or warmed up!

-The coffee flavor has a depth and richness that cannot be achieved with traditional brewing.
+The coffee flavour has a depth and richness that cannot be achieved with traditional brewing.
 Because it takes time to allow the cold brew to, well, brew, we suggest making a larger batch to travel with for the duration of your stay or prepare it the night before so it’s ready for you in the morning.

 Electricity isn’t the be-all end-all when it comes to preparing a good cup of coffee.
 After all, it’s believed coffee was first discovered and prepared in Ethiopia in the 9th century, and electricity only started being used in homes in the 20th century – but people enjoyed coffee long before electricity became a ubiquitous modern convenience.